skrshe/holiday-jam/readme.md

 # odin-holiday-jam
-a work in progress platformer in odin and raylib made for Karl's odin holiday jam
+a work in progress platformer in odin and raylib made for Karl's [Odin Holiday Jam](https://itch.io/jam/odin-holiday-jam)

 'arrow keys' to move left and right

 'space' to jump

 'space' to restart after winning or losing